open-iscsi/tcmu-runner/README.md

 2. `rmdir /sys/kernel/config/target/core/user_1`

 ##### Running tcmu-runner
 Run it from the command line as root.
 It should print the number of handlers and devices found.
-It also will print a message if new devices are added or removed.